 If you plan to grow again next year, there’s no better way than to save your own seeds.
 This process is easy and highly satisfying.
 Each pepper produces dozens of seeds, so even just 1 or 2 peppers may be plenty for your needs.

 - Dry out the seeds thoroughly.
-Lay the seeds out on a paper towel or a plate in a place with plenty of airflow.
-Moisture is an enemy of storing your seeds.
+Lay the seeds out on a plate in a place with plenty of airflow.
+Moisture is an enemy of storing pepper seeds.

 - Store the seeds in a cool, dry container.
 We recommend using a food-safe desiccant packet to keep moisture and oxygen out.